landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 ## OK, How Does This Relate to the PE loader?

 Emma found a vulnerability/feature in an application on the Xbox One marketplace called _GameScript_, which is an ImGui UI for messing with the [Ape programming language](https://github.com/kgabis/ape).
 Through this vulnerability Emma was able to read/write arbitrary memory and run shellcode.
-So now we have arbitrary code execution in SystemOS, but now the problem: how can we run arbtirary *executables* easily?
+So we have arbitrary code execution in SystemOS, but now the problem: writing shellcode is a pain, so how can we run arbtirary *executables* easily?

-Since we have the ability to read/write arbitrary memory and change page permissions, Emma asked if I would write a PE loader to simplify the development pipeline while she worked on porting her exploit over.
+We have the ability to read/write arbitrary memory and change page permissions, so Emma asked if I would write a PE loader.
+The idea being to simplify the development pipeline while she worked on porting her exploit over, and it'll be useful for homebrew later on too.
 Easy enough right?

 **Wrong.**

 ## Reinventing the Wheel

 The specific technique of user-mode portable executable (PE/.exe file) loading is referred as "Reflective PE Loading" which to me is some #redteam term I'd never heard before embarking on this project.
 This name is meaningless in my opinion, but a "reflective PE loader" is simply some user-mode code that can load a PE without going through the normal `LoadLibrary()` / `CreateProcess()` routines and executes the PE's entrypoint.
-Avoiding `LoadLibrary()` and `CreateProcess()` are very important for us because on Xbox this new PE will go through code integrity (CI), and any code we write will not be properly signed.
+Avoiding `LoadLibrary()` and `CreateProcess()` is very important for us since these APIs will go through code integrity (CI) -- and any code we write will not be properly signed.

 I took a look at the work involved and decided I was better off writing my own loader for a few reasons:

-1. I despise dealing with C/C++ build systems
+1. I despise dealing with C/C++ build systems.
 2. Since I'm targeting _Xbox Windows_ and not _desktop Windows_, I might encounter some problems and I know how to debug my own code better than someone else's.
 3. On the Xbox we're going to _have to_ use a PE loader for running any executable until we eventually break code integrity.
 So we better know how it works and be able to load complex applications.
 4. I don't give a shit about EDR evasion or any #redteam stuff like that.